Helping you get started on your home ed journey.

 For most children, when they are first removed from school, a period of 'de-schooling' may be necessary (as a rule of thumb, one month for every year a young person was in school).
 Don't mention that you're 'de-schooling' to your LA - legally, education must be provided as soon as you dereg.
 Take some time out, relax, and go with the flow - don't rush into following a curriculum or buying lots of resources.
 It is a time to adjust, discover new ways of learning, have fun, and give the child time to recover from any negative experiences they may have had at school.
 As the parent, you will need time to find your feet and get out of the school mindset too.

 Most LAs have an EHE (Elective Home Education) department; some are quick to contact you, and some can take ages.
 If they do contact you, don't panic.
 Read all letters or emails carefully, and don't ignore them - some will be introduction letters or voluntary forms requiring no response.
 It would be best to tell them you wish to keep all future communications in writing.
 If they request a visit, you can decline; whether you meet with them is up to you.
 Legally, you're not obliged to have visits or let them meet your children.
 You also do not have to provide evidence of their work.
-This link covers local authority dealings in more depth.
+This link covers dealings with local authorities in more depth.
 Your local Facebook home ed groups will also have guidance for this.

 There isn't one way to home ed - and it's different for every family, changing as needed for your child.
 There is much to be learned from daily life and play, and you can try many other things and approaches.
 Don't be afraid to deregister; remember that your child can return to school anytime; it's not an irreversible choice (though it's most likely you won't want to!).
 Find and go to social H.E. meetups; Facebook is great for this.
 Not just for the social aspect but also because it's very reassuring to chat with other home-educating families; we're a supportive bunch.
 You'll discover we all have wobbles and bad days, and that's normal - it's because we care and we're developing alongside our children.
 Do not worry too much; you know what is best for your family.